volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 `version` - (Optional) If not provided latest version will be returned. (`Int`).

 ### Secret Info Oneof Wingman Secret Info

  Secret is given as bootstrap secret in F5XC Security Sidecar.

 `name` - (Required) Name of the secret. (`String`).

 ### Security Group Choice Custom Security Group

  With this option, ingress and egress traffic will be controlled via security group ids..

 `inside_security_group_id` - (Optional) Security Group ID to be attached to SLI(Site Local Inside) Interface (`String`).

 `outside_security_group_id` - (Optional) Security Group ID to be attached to SLO(Site Local Outside) Interface (`String`).

 ### Security Group Choice F5xc Security Group

  With this option, ingress and egress traffic will be controlled via f5xc created security group..

 ### Service Vpc Choice New Vpc

  Details needed to create new VPC.

 `allocate_ipv6` - (Optional) Allocate IPv6 CIDR block from AWS (`Bool`).(Deprecated)

 ###### One of the arguments from this list "name_tag, autogenerate" must be set

 `autogenerate` - (Optional) Autogenerate the VPC Name (`Bool`).

 `name_tag` - (Optional) Specify the VPC Name (`String`).

 `primary_ipv4` - (Required) The Primary IPv4 block cannot be modified.
 All subnets prefixes in this VPC must be part of this CIDR block. (`String`).

 ### Signing Cert Choice Custom Certificate

  Certificates for generating intermediate certificate for TLS interception..

 `certificate_url` - (Required) Certificate or certificate chain in PEM format including the PEM headers. (`String`).

 `description` - (Optional) Description for the certificate (`String`).

-###### One of the arguments from this list "use_system_defaults, disable_ocsp_stapling, custom_hash_algorithms" can be set
+###### One of the arguments from this list "custom_hash_algorithms, use_system_defaults, disable_ocsp_stapling" can be set

 `custom_hash_algorithms` - (Optional) Use hash algorithms in the custom order.
 F5XC will try to fetch ocsp response from the CA in the given order.
 Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..
 See [Ocsp Stapling Choice Custom Hash Algorithms ](#ocsp-stapling-choice-custom-hash-algorithms) below for details.

 `disable_ocsp_stapling` - (Optional) This is the default behavior if no choice is selected..
 See [Ocsp Stapling Choice Disable Ocsp Stapling ](#ocsp-stapling-choice-disable-ocsp-stapling) below for details.

 `use_system_defaults` - (Optional) F5XC will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..
 See [Ocsp Stapling Choice Use System Defaults ](#ocsp-stapling-choice-use-system-defaults) below for details.

 `private_key` - (Required) TLS Private Key data in unencrypted PEM format including the PEM headers.
 The data may be optionally secured using BlindFold.
 TLS key has to match the accompanying certificate..
 See [Custom Certificate Private Key ](#custom-certificate-private-key) below for details.

 ### Signing Cert Choice Volterra Certificate

  F5XC certificates for generating intermediate certificate for TLS interception..

 ### Site Mesh Group Choice Sm Connection Public Ip

  creating ipsec between two sites which are part of the site mesh group.

 ### Site Mesh Group Choice Sm Connection Pvt Ip

  creating ipsec between two sites which are part of the site mesh group.

 ### Tgw Choice Existing Tgw

  Information about existing TGW.

 `tgw_asn` - (Optional) TGW ASN. (`Int`).